costajob/app-servers/README.md

 ```

 ##### Considerations
-Crystal language recorded the best lap of the pack, outperforming more mature languages such as GO and Java of about 25% of throughput.
+Crystal language recorded the best lap of the pack, outperforming more mature languages such as GO and Java (about 25% more throughtput).
-This fact is more surprising considering the language executes on a single process only (opening questions about concurrency VS parallelism model).
+This is interesting considering the language executes on a single thread only and opens questions about concurrency VS parallelism model.

 ### Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).